The Italian Air Force Museum

 A museum with a history

-It was back in 1913 when Italy's first aeronautical museum was founded, at the Castel San Angelo in the centre of Rome.
-From 1933 the collection moved to other locations within Rome, tragically all the exhibits were lost during the World War Two.
-From the 1950s ideas for a new aeronautical museum began to develop.
-Finally in 1961 a museum in Turin was founded, unfortunately by 1974, the costs of running a large museum became prohibitive and it was closed.
+Italy's first aeronautical museum was founded in 1913 at the Castel San Angelo in the centre of Rome.
+From 1933, the collection was moved to various locations within the city, but tragically all the exhibits were lost during the Second World War.
+In the 1950s, plans for a new aeronautical museum began to take shape, and in 1961 a museum was finally established in Turin.
+Unfortunately, by 1974 the costs of running such a large museum had become prohibitive, and it was closed.

-As the Italian Air Force (Aeronautica Militare Italiana - AMI) had buildings available at Vigna di Valle, the search for a cost effective solution was over.
-The current museum site, situated on the shores of Lake Bracciano and just 25km north of Rome, has an aeronautical history dating back to 1904.
-Italy's first airships and later its seaplanes were test flown from here.
+As the Italian Air Force (Aeronautica Militare Italiana – AMI) had buildings available at Vigna di Valle, the search for a cost-effective solution came to an end.
+The current museum site, located on the shores of Lake Bracciano, just 25 kilometres north of Rome, has an aeronautical history dating back to 1904.
+Italy's first airships and, later, its seaplanes were test-flown from this location.

 |